 The bustling sweet shop where huge pyramids of busbusa, kunafa and other pastries abounded: delicious concoctions of sugar, filo pastry, honey, rose essence and pistachios; the little stands in Downtown where huge skewers with shawarma were displayed; dark restaurants that served koshery, the only recourse for a vegetarian eating out; the mad traffic on the 6th October bridge; hijabs in the brightest colors worn in the most fashionable styles; oh-so lovely girls with the peaches-n-cream complexion and dark dark kohl-lined eyes; a family with 4 little ones steadily working its way through monstrous McDonalds burgers with fries and Bebsi (the Egyptian way to say ‘Pepsi’).

 One of the sights I will always remember is that of blood gushing over the courtyard tiles of the little house outside our apartment complex when they slaughtered a goat and a cow during Bakri-Id.

-Cairo is the city where I got my hair coloured for the first time.
-And the only time, so far.
+Cairo is the city where I got my hair colored for the first time.
+And the only time thus far.
 One of the ladies from work was really enthusiastic about taking me to her hairdresser and getting my hair colored.
 I went along, and at the end of a conversation rapidly conducted in Arabic and punctuated with wildly moving hands and laughter, my black hair had a million gold-brown strands threading though.
-It looked better with time and yes, I was mistaken for an Egyptian girl many a time.
+It looked better with time, and yes, I was mistaken for an Egyptian girl many a time.

-Cairo is the city where I lost a little part of myself… and it took me some time before I found it again.
+Cairo is the city where I lost a little part of myself… and it took a while before I found it again.
 By then it had changed vastly, and so much for the better.